OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-19.md

 The Lord said to Moses, “Go down and warn the people not to force their way through to see the Lord, or many of them will perish.

 ## Exodus 19:22
-Even the priests, who approach the Lord, must consecrate themselves, or the Lord will break out against them.”
+Even the priests, who come near to the Lord, must purify themselves, or the Lord will act against them.”

 ## Exodus 19:23
 Moses said to the Lord, “The people cannot come up Mount Sinai, because you yourself warned us, ‘Set boundaries around the mountain and consecrate it.’”

 ## Exodus 19:24
 The Lord replied, “Go down and bring Aaron up with you.
-But do not let the priests and the people break through to come up to the Lord, or He will break out against them.”
+But do not let the priests and the people break through to come up to the Lord, or He will act against them.”

 ## Exodus 19:25
 So Moses went down to the people and informed them.